-Year 5 Lesson 2 (Having a baby)

 Year 6 Lesson 2 (Puberty for girls) These lessons can be altered

 Lesson 3 (Puberty for boys) for children withdrawing from

 lessons discussing sexual

 intercourse.
 The statutory

 puberty part of these lessons

 will still be provided.

 Lesson 4 (Conception)

 The school will inform parents on an annual basis before an Changing Me unit is taught, giving the opportunity to view and discuss any of the resources being used in their child's year group.
 At this time, parents can request that their child is withdrawn from some or all of the sex education lessons being taught.